ramp-eu/Central_Sensing_and_Perception/doc/docs/user/interfaces.md

 To send the topics to Orion Context Broker json files needs to be set properly inside the firos/config folder and firos needs to be running.

 ## Towards Physical IO

-TODO: this is sent directly from Level 1, not through OCB It is not yet used that something is being sent to IO from OCB.
+This direction is not yet used, meaning that something is being sent to IO from OCB.
 There are two reasons: a) the map is too big; b) there is no service call so AMCL can not work.

-To send the topics through firos to Physical IO json files need to be set properly inside the firos/config folder and firos needs to be running.
+But, in general, to send the topics through firos to Physical IO json files need to be set properly inside the firos/config folder and firos needs to be running.

 ## firos config json files explained between machine 1 and machine 2

+TODO: this example is old, now Local_SP_computer, Central_SP_computer and TP_HMI_computer are used.

 On machine 1 all topics that are being sent through context broker need to be "subscriber", and that are being received from the context broker need to be "publisher".
 Topics are listed under ids and here we have "map" id and "robot_0" id.

 TODO: explain the numbering robot_0, robot_1, etc. and correct config files with respect to machines

 ### robots.json